epics-base/p4p/documentation/values.rst

 Assigning variant and union
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As the preceeding example suggests, the rules for assigning values to variant and union fields can be surprising.
+As the preceding example suggests, the rules for assigning values to variant and union fields can be surprising.

 The rules for assigning a variant are as follows: